DiamondCoder02/Lulu_Femboy/README.md

 - [ ] Google(?) search
 - [ ] If you ping the bot it will give help?

-### Currently I know broken or needs a bit of fixing:
+### Currently I know broken or needs a bit of fixing: (Because I updated to node 18.0.0 some things broke...)
-- [ ] nHentai page reading broke
+- [ ] nHentai completly broken
+- [ ] nekoslife sometimes returns 404
+- [ ] translate has a warning but works?

 #### Limitation:
 - Only works with slash commands